matixezor/AlkohoLove-backend-service/README.md

 `ALGORITHM` - get from heroku
 To run `$ docker-compose up --build -d`
 To stop `$ docker-compose down --volumes`
-To run just the db `$ docker-compose run -d --service-ports mongodb`
+To run just the db `$ docker-compose run -d --service-ports db`
 Db is persisted between launches, to get a brand-new db delete `mongo-data` directory
 Backend on docker will be under `http://localhost:8008/docs`
 To upload image on production storage change env variable to `ALCOHOL_IMAGES_DIR=alcohols`